AGCCS/UI-server/README.md

 > * [routes](./component/routes): Router for the requests sent by the UI such as GET, POST and PUT.
 > * [tool](./component/tool): Implementation of tools such as redis, mqtt and the database, sqlite3.

-1. Contact nodes with MQTT.
-This function is mainly compiled by pubcontrol.js, subcontrol.js and initcontrol.js.
-The needed mqtt server should be created by raspberry Pi with mosquitto (default adrress is 192.168.5.1 and port is 1884, which is defined in configuration.js in forlder 'conf').
-2. Read data and information of node from the database or store data and imformation that is sent by nodes via mqtt.
-3. Upload the firmware of ESP32 (which now is specific m5stick).
-The uploaded firmware will be stored in the folder 'public'.
-So in order to operate successfully, the parameter 'dirName' in the configuration.js(in folder 'conf') should be the same path of the folder 'public'.
-The ESP32 should be able send a http-get-request to the your ipadress:8071.
-4. Create subuser to check all the data and change the password of users.
-Subuser has no authority to operate.
+### Implementation Outline

+1. Establishment of mqtt service (see [aedesMqtt](./component/tool/aedesMqtt.js)) and its related applications of charging nodes (see [subControl](./component/controller/subControl.js) and [pubControl](./component/controller/pubControl.js)).
+The callback functions related to the actions of the mqtt-client like connection, disconnection and publication are encapsulated to meet possible future needs.
+Currently they have been tested but not applied to the program.
+The default adrress of mqtt-server is 192.168.5.1 and port is 1884, which is defined in [configuration](./conf/configuration.js)
+2. Establishment of database (see [sqlite](./component/tool/sqlite.js)).
+Two functions *dataExec* and *queryData* are encapsulated to operate the database.
+The former is used to modify data.
+The latter is used to query data.
+3. Web-API and router to handle the request from web-UI.
+The API runs on port 3000.
+In the programm of web-UI it is defined as *baseURL 'http://192.168.5.1:3000/api/'*.
+There is 4 routers, *nodes*, *mesh*, *upload* and *users*.
+All the post and put requests except for login and password modification will be checked by the middleware *admincheck* in [adminCheck](./component/midware/adminCheck.js) to ensure that only the administrator has the authority to operate.
+All the subuser can only read the data of mesh and nodes.
+4.

 ### Guidelines for Installation